katzda/docker-bookings/README.md

 3. git clone this repo
 4. cd inside the cloned repo
 5. execute "cp configs.sh-example configs.sh" to create your own (already .gitignored) configuration file
-6. give it a password and customize any values (e.g. an email)
+6. 'nano configs.sh' and customize any values (e.g. an email, password)
 7. run script "./server-install.sh" (and follow inscructions).
 You can also inspect arguments with '-h' flag
 8. Run the "./install.sh" script and enjoy the magic. (also supports '-h' flag)